Comrade-rn/E2C-Arduino-Intro/DigitalIO.md

 int btnPin = 2;
 ```

-In the `setup()` section, initialize serial communication with the computer.
+In the `setup()` function, initialize serial communication with the computer.
 We will use the serial monitor to display the button status:

 ```Arduino
 Serial.begin(9600);
 ```

-Still in the `setup()` section, declare the button pin as an input using the `pinMode` function:
+Still in the `setup()` function, declare the button pin as an input using the `pinMode` function:

 ```Arduino
 pinMode(btnPin, INPUT);
 ```

-The code located in the `setup()` section will execute only once at start-up whereas the code in the `loop()` section will execute over and over.
+The code located in the `setup()` function will execute only once at start-up whereas the code in the `loop()` function will execute over and over.

-In the `loop()` section, declare a boolean (`bool`) type variable to store the button state and assign the return value of the `digitalRead()` function to the variable:
+In the `loop()` function, declare a boolean (`bool`) type variable to store the button state and assign the return value of the `digitalRead()` function to the variable:

 ```Arduino
 bool btnState = digitalRead(btnPin);